TNO/capella-workflow-dse/README.md

 1. Select "Eclipse IDE for Eclipse Committers", set "Product Version" to "2020-06" and point "Java 1.8+ VM" to the location of Java 14, click "Next" twice.
 1. Change "Installation folder name" to "capella-workflow-dse".
 If you want to change the installation folder, enable "Show all variables" and change accordingly.
 Click "Next" and "Finish"
 1. Start Eclipse
 1. Now we are going to clone this repository.
 For this you need to have [Git](https://git-scm.com/) installed.
-Open a terminal and navigate to the directory where you want to clone the repository and execute:
+Open a terminal and navigate to the directory where you want to clone the repository.
+Clone it high in the filesystem structure to prevent build errors later (e.g. directly under `C:\`).
+In a terminal execute:
     ```
     git clone https://github.com/TNO/capella-workflow-dse.git
     cd capella-workflow-dse